ronald-de-rooij/radioswitch-laravel/laravel-docs/designDecisions/languagesAndFrameworks.md

 ![Server setup](../assets/server_setup.png)

-For the backend application we use two different `docker-compose` files.
-The first one contains all needed images for the backend/api.
-The second is a simple Nginx reverse proxy that handles the incoming server traffic.

 For the backend application we use two different docker-compose files.
 The first one contains all needed images for the backend/api.
 The second is a simple Nginx reverse proxy that handles the incoming server traffic.
 The exact steps to take, for getting the application to run using these dockers, you can checkout